Pasadena via Oak Knoll Line: Route

 The line followed the Monrovia–Glendora Line to the end of the quadruple-track system at El Molino Junction.
-From that point (at Huntington Drive), two tracks in a private right of way ran northerly on Oak Knoll Avenue to the Huntington Hotel.
-At this point, the line proceeded north in the pavement of city streets, running on Oak Knoll Avenue and South Lake Avenue as far as Colorado Street.
+From that point (at Huntington Drive between Oak Knoll Avenue and Chelsea Road), two tracks turned north on private right of way, crossing Monterey Road and Old Mill Road before turning west toward the Huntington Hotel.
+At this point, the line proceeded north in the pavement of city streets, running on Oak Knoll Avenue (with a short section of private right of way between Canon Drive and Arden Road that passed to the north of Oak Knoll Circle's meandering curves) and South Lake Avenue as far as Colorado Street.
 It then turned west and ran on Colorado Street through the Pasadena business district to Fair Oaks Avenue.
 Here, the line turned north and ran on Fair Oaks Avenue several blocks to the terminus of the route at the North Fair Oaks Carhouse.